Local limit of the random degree constrained process: Proof of local weak limit result

 \section{Proof of local weak limit result}

-\paragraph{}In this section we prove Theorems \ref{thm:local-limit1} and \ref{thm:local-limit2}, i.e., that the local weak limit of the RDCP on $G^n$ is the RDCP on the PWIT (see \refD{def:rdcp-on-pwit}).
-First, we describe a two-phase exploration algorithm on $G^n$ using the activation times in \refS{subsec:two-phase-algo}.
-In \refS{subsec:coupling-to-rbrw} we define another process called the regularized branching random walk (RBRW) and construct a coupling of the two-phase exploration processes and the RBRW.
-Then in \refS{subsec:coupling-properties} we state the main properties of this coupling.
-In \refS{subsec:properties-rbrw-tree} we study the properties of the output of the RBRW and in \refS{subsec:alarm-prob} we show that the probability that the two coupled models differ is small.
-Then we can deduce Theorems \ref{thm:local-limit1} and \ref{thm:local-limit2} for $\hat{t}<\infty$.
-Finally, in \refS{subsec:local-limit-extension} we extend our proof to the final graph (i.e., when $\hat{t}=\infty$), and also prove \refC{cor:local-limit-discrete}.
+\paragraph{}In this section we prove Theorem~\ref{thm:local-limit1}, i.e., that the local weak limit of the RDCP on~$G^n$ is the RDCP on the PWIT (see \refD{def:rdcp-on-pwit}).
+First, we heuristically outline our two-phase exploration algorithm on $G^n$ that only explores the activation times in a small neighborhood of a typical vertex $v$ (but the explored part will be sufficient for us to determine the $R$-neighborhood of $v$ in $G^n_{\underline{p}}(\hat{t})$).
+We make the definition of the two-phase exploration rigorous in \refS{subsec:two_phase_algo}.
+In \refS{subsec:coupling_to_rbrw} we define another process called the regularized branching random walk (RBRW) and construct a coupling of the two-phase exploration processes and the RBRW.
+Then in \refS{subsec:coupling_properties} we state the main properties of this coupling.
+In \refS{subsec:properties_rbrw_tree} we study the properties of the output of the RBRW, and in \refS{subsec:alarm_prob} we show that the probability that the two coupled models differ is small.
+Then we can deduce Theorem~\ref{thm:local-limit1} for $\hat{t}<\infty$.
+Finally, in \refS{subsec:local_limit_extension} we extend our proof to the final graph (i.e., when $\hat{t}=\infty$), and also prove \refC{cor:local-limit-discrete}.